Murtaza2302/Construction_Management/README.md

-# 🏗️ Construction Management System
+# Construction Management System 🏗️

-A web-based Construction Management System designed to streamline and organize construction projects, tasks, worker management, and progress tracking.
+This is a web-based Construction Management System that helps manage:

-## 🚀 Features
+- Project details

-- 🧱 Project & Task Management
+- Materials inventory
-- 👷 Worker Assignment & Tracking
+- Orders and payments
-- 🗓️ Deadline and Schedule Monitoring
+- Attendance and login/logout tracking

-- 📊 Progress Updates and Reporting
+## Technologies Used
-- 🔐 Admin Authentication
+- HTML, CSS, JavaScript
-- 📁 File Upload/Download Support (e.g., blueprints, documents)
+- Java (Servlets)

-## 🛠️ Technologies Used
+- Git + GitHub for version control

-- **Frontend:** HTML5, CSS3, JavaScript, Bootstrap
+## How to Run
-- **Backend:** PHP
+1. Clone the repo
-- **Database:** MySQL
+2. Open with VS Code
-- **Version Control:** Git, GitHub
+3. Use a local server like Live Server for HTML pages

-## 📂 Folder Structure
+## Author

-Construction_Management_System/ ├── admin/ ├── assets/ ├── config/ ├── includes/ ├── user/ ├── index.php └── README.md
+Ayush Vakani